nirmalbhimani20/CSCI5193_Technology_Innovation_BackEnd/README.md

 # Technology Innovation CSCI5193: Happify

-This repository contains the front-end (Angular) prototype of the web application for the final group project of CSCI5195 - Technology Innovation - Fall 2021.
+This repository contains the Back-end (NodeJS) prototype of the web application for the final group project of CSCI5195 - Technology Innovation - Fall 2021.
 Here we have developed website for instructor and user where instructor cangive advise to subscribed user.
-For back end we have used node js (Link for Back end: - )
+For Front-end we have used Angular (Link for Front end: -https://github.com/Nirmal20022797/CSCI5193 )

 # Group Infomration: Team 1